nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Example Usage:
-* `deleteNok 2 1` - Removes the 2nd Next-of-Kin from th1st Participant.
+* `deleteNok 2 1` - Removes the 2nd Next-of-Kin from the 1st Participant.

 <br>![result for 'deleteNok 1 2'](images/deleteNokSecondFirstResult.png)